Performative activism

-Performative activism is activism done to increase one's social capital rather than because of one's devotion to a cause.
+Performative activism or performative allyship is an often pejorative term used to criticize actions on social media meant to demonstrate support for social justice movements perceived as inauthentic.
+Examples include using a rainbow filter to indicate support for LGBTQ+ movements or changing one's profile picture to a black square to show support for Black Lives Matter.
+The term performative activism implies that such actions are intended to gain respect and popularity rather than challenge inequality, and that they have either no effect or harmful effects on progress towards social equality.

 History and usage

 Early uses of the term

 The term appeared online in a 2015 article by Hyperallergic, but referred to the activism that involved an element of performance art.
 The article referenced the Greenham Common Women's Peace Camp, and how some women protested nuclear weapons by decorating a fence "with pictures, banners, and other objects," and added that "they blocked the road to the site with dance performances.
 They even climbed over the fence to dance in the forbidden zone."

 In September 2018, Lou Constant-Desportes, the editor-in-chief of AFROPUNK.com resigned, citing "performative 'activism' dipped in consumerism and 'woke' keywords used for marketing purpose."

+Rainbow washing

+Rainbow washing refers to the practice of corporations or organizations publicly aligning themselves with LGBTQ+ rights through symbolic gestures—such as adopting rainbow-themed logos, merchandise, or marketing campaigns during Pride Month—while failing to substantively support LGBTQ+ communities or address systemic inequities.
+The term, a portmanteau of "rainbow" (a symbol of LGBTQ+ pride) and "whitewashing," gained prominence in the 2010s as critics accused companies of exploiting queer identities for profit or reputational gain.

 George Floyd protests and Black Lives Matter

-On June 1, while expressing support for the Black Lives Matter movement in the wake of the George Floyd protests, singer Lorde stated, "One of the things I find most frustrating about social media is performative activism, predominantly by white celebrities (like me).
+On June 1, 2020, while expressing support for the Black Lives Matter movement in the wake of the George Floyd protests, singer Lorde stated, "One of the things I find most frustrating about social media is performative activism, predominantly by white celebrities (like me).
 It's hard to strike a balance between self-serving social media displays and true action."

 On June 2, about 28 million Instagram users participated in the "Blackout Tuesday" movement, which involved users posting a completely blacked-out square image in order to show support of the George Floyd protests.
 Celebrities and general users alike received criticism by other social media users for engaging in "performative activism" via these Blackout Tuesday posts.

-On June 5, Washington, D.C. mayor Muriel Bowser had the phrase Black Lives Matter painted on 16th Street in front of the White House.
+On June 5, Washington, D.C., mayor Muriel Bowser had the phrase Black Lives Matter painted on 16th Street in front of the White House.
 Bowser was criticized as an example of a government official creating a "performative distraction".